We are always being told to improve our health and fitness. For most of us, we should. There are hardly any people who are very fit and very healthy.

-There's a couple of things to point out about this blurred zone.
-To start with, we can drift into it slowly, over a long period of time.
-We probably won't even notice this trend.
-When we haven't been in the zone too long, or at least we are in the upper (good) part of the zone, our bodies still have resilience, and they can oscillate or bounce back quite quickly to a higher, better, level if we improve some or all of the factors listed above.
+There’s a couple of things to point out about this blurred zone.
+To start with, we can drift into it slowly, over an extended period of time.
+We likely won’t even notice this trend.
+When we haven’t been in the zone too long, or at least we are in the upper (good) part of the zone, our bodies still have resilience.
+They can oscillate or bounce back quite quickly to a higher, better, level if we improve some or all of the factors listed above.

-But when we have been 'not quite right' for a while, or are near the mid or low points of the zone, only small adverse changes are enough to push us down so we then feel really low on energy.
+But when we have been ‘not quite right’ for a while, or are near the mid or low points of the zone, only small adverse changes are enough to push us down, so we then feel really low on energy.
 Then how we feel becomes obvious.
-We feel rough, tired, lethargic.
+We are tired and lethargic.
 It motivates us to do something.

-So, when the body's natural tendency to want to right itself kicks in, or we make a few positive changes in one or more areas, we move up the zone a bit.
+So, when the body’s natural tendency to want to right itself kicks in, or we make a few positive changes in one or more areas, we move up the zone somewhat.
 As soon as we do, we feel better than we were.
-Being grateful for that we then don't appreciate that we are still in the blurry zone of in-adequate health and energy.
+Being grateful for that we then don’t appreciate that we are still in the blurry zone of inadequate health and energy.

 Finally, another oscillation moves us down, the cycle repeats, and if we are not careful we bob up and down from one level of energy to the other, not noticing that we bob a little lower, and bob a little less higher, gradually over time.

 To most people, inflammation equals pain.
 To a certain extent, this is true.
-A naturally occurring 'acute' (i.e. short lived) inflammation occurs as a result of some kind of tissue injury (a muscle sprain or tendon problem for example).
+A naturally occurring ‘acute’ (i.e. short-lived) inflammation occurs as a result of some kind of tissue injury (a muscle sprain or tendon problem for example).
 Along with the inflammation comes pain and soreness.
 We then expect the natural cycle of starting, building up, peaking (at 48 to 72 hours if you are healthy) and then resolving and going away as the tissue heals.
-Of course, if it is a serious injury, then this process takes longer, but the pattern is essentially the same.
+Of course, if it is a more significant injury, then this process takes longer, but the pattern is mostly the same.

 - A ‘normal’ Inflammation persists for far longer than it should, sometimes even transitioning to a form of inflammation called chronic inflammation.
 The area just doesn’t seem to get better.

-- Normal strains and sprains seem to produce a greater inflammatory response than they should - for example, you only knock your elbow a bit, but it gets quite sore for a few days, or different areas of your body are always going through some form of soreness response (so called flitting pains).
+- Regular strains and sprains seem to produce a higher inflammatory response than they should – for example, you only knock your elbow a bit, but it gets quite sore for a few days, or different areas of your body are always going through some form of soreness response (so-called flittingpains).

-- Your body's immune system (which is heavily influenced by how well your gut, especially your large bowel, is working) starts to attack your own tissues, causing an auto-immune inflammatory reaction.
+- Your body’s immune system (which is heavily influenced by how well your gut, especially your colon, is working) starts to attack your own tissues, causing an auto-immune inflammatory reaction.

 The first often occurs when you have poor circulation in the injured area, and/or are over-using anti-inflammatories.
 Osteopathy can really help here.

-The second is an example of your body producing exaggerated inflammatory reactions to trauma, and is a big clue that you need to work on the overall health issues discussed earlier, and possibly supplement with vitamin D3 and high quality fish oil.
+The second is an example of your body producing exaggerated inflammatory reactions to trauma and is a big clue that you need to work on the overall health issues discussed earlier – possibly supplementing with vitamin D3 and high-quality fish oil.

-Certain type of disorders result in elevated levels of inflammatory markers in the body (for example, polymyalgia rheumatica shows itself through a very elevated ESR test.
+Some forms of disorders result in elevated levels of inflammatory markers in the body (for example, polymyalgia rheumatica shows itself through a very elevated ESR test.
 But in a lot of the above cases, there are no simple, definitive, blood tests that reveal the problem.
-Even more disconcertingly, medical treatments for these types of problems are very much based on symptom suppression (e.g. steroids, other forms of chemotherapy).
-It really is important not to passively drift into this form of treatment as a sole solution to the problem.
+Even more disconcerting, medical treatments for these types of conditions are very much based on symptom suppression (e.g. steroids, other forms of chemotherapy).
+It really is important not to passively drift into this sort of treatment as a sole solution to the problem.

-As an aside, this article discusses quite well how exaggerated inflammatory activity in the body leads to significant problems over time, and even how - in some cases - regular anti-inflammatories might (leaving aside side-effects) help!
-Of course, it's much better to deal with inflammation in a natural way.
+As an aside, this article discusses quite well how exaggerated inflammatory activity in the body leads to significant problems over time, and even how – in some cases – regular anti-inflammatories might (leaving aside side-effects) help!
+Of course, it’s much better to deal with inflammation naturally.

 - Because we are getting older.
-We can't do too much about this, but we must not confuse the other points with age declines (i.e blame everything on age).
-Age related declines in energy do happen, but there is still enough left when we are older to get quite a lot done!
+We can’t do too much about this, but we must not confuse the other points with age declines (i.e. blame everything on age).
+Age-related decreases in energy do happen, but there is still enough left when we are older to get quite a lot done!

 - We sleep less well than we used to.
-This factor is massive - sleep has an important effect on health and is hugely affected by health.
-Don't take it for granted.
+This factor is massive – sleep has a substantial effect on health and is hugely affected by health.
+Don’t take it for granted.
 For example, this.

-- We eat too much food.
+- We like eating.
 The evidence for this is overwhelming (for example, this).
-Cutting back on the calories liberates the body and releases more energy (of course, if you go to far, you will start losing energy!).
+Cutting back on the calories liberates the body and releases more energy (of course, if you go too far, you will start losing vitality).

-- We eat too much protein (we need less the older we get).
+- We take in excess protein (we need less the older we get).
 This is also important.
 Young puppies eat a lot of meat in their food.
 Even the pet food companies know to scale it back as the dog ages.
 We need to do the same.

-- We are under too much stress.
-For sure - persistent chronic stress simply tires out the body's adaptive systems and drains energy.
+- We are always under stress.
+For sure – persistent chronic stress tires out the body’s adaptive systems and drains energy.